swarupjana6/problem-solving/src/main/java/com/practice/problems/adityaverma/binarysearch/BINARY-SEARCH.md

 ## How to identify problem of Binary Search? ##

-> If the question mention about sorted array
+> If the question is about sorted array then BINARY SEARCH will be used

 ## Binary Search on Answer ##